-A primary activity of the Institute is to award Coleman Institute Fellowships in three award categories: graduate fellowships, postdoctoral fellowships, and faculty fellowships.
-Many of these fellowships are tied to federally funded research grants and are awarded as a leveraging match to augment competitive faculty proposals.
+A primary activity of the Institute has been to award Coleman Institute Fellowships in three award categories: graduate fellowships, postdoctoral fellowships, and faculty fellowships.
+Many of these fellowships were tied to federally funded research grants and were awarded as a leveraging match to augment competitive faculty proposals.
 Dozens of graduate students have been supported by the Institute at all campuses of the University of Colorado.
-Two graduate students currently serve as Coleman Fellows working directly with the Coleman Institute.
-Jeffery Hoehl is the Institute’s current Coleman Fellow.
-He is a graduate student in the Computer Science department at the University of Colorado Boulder and is working on his dissertation.
-Jeffery served as an intern on the Gmail team and worked in collaboration with the accessibility team at Google last summer and will become part of the Google team upon completion of his PhD.
+Jeffery Hoehl served as the Institute’s Coleman Fellow, and was a graduate student in the Computer Science department at the University of Colorado Boulder.
+Jeffery served as an intern on the Gmail team and worked in collaboration with the accessibility team at Google.
+Upon completion of his PhD, he is now a part of the Google team.

 Public Policy Advocacy and Outreach